Będzin Ghetto: Commemoration

-There are several diaries from survivors and hundreds of written correspondences made to relations from those in the ghetto at the time.
+There are several diaries from survivors and hundreds of written items of correspondence made to relations from those in the ghetto at the time.
 Photos of many of the ghetto's deportees to Auschwitz were preserved.
 A collection of over 2,000 photographs was discovered in October, 1986, including many images of life in Będzin and the ghetto.
 Some of them have been published in a book or in a video.
 The Eyes from the Ashes Foundation administers the collection.

 In 2004, Będzin City Council decided to dedicate the city square to the heroes of the Jewish ghetto uprising in Będzin.
 In August 2005 new memorial was unveiled at the site of the Będzin Ghetto.

+In July 2024 Cukerman Gate Foundation purchased from private owners the property at 24 Rutki Laskier street where the main bunker was located.
+Under the banner of the Ghetto Fighters' House, they began work to adapt it to serve as an educational and museum facility.
+In addition, in May 2025 archaeological excavations at the property began.